the-navigator/LearNAV-Beta-Version/README.md

 ## Common Variables that are utilized in both Projects:

-1. dt - DataTable that stores Data for filtering data from Database
+1.dt - DataTable that stores Data for filtering data from Database

 It is created in LearNAV_Engine to store data used by the queries The Data are then transfered to the ListView containers in LearNAV to store data